jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 #### Duality of relations

 The concept of duality of relations was ignored at first.
-Just like the concept of physical location, this concept does change the nature of the diagrams a little bit.
+Just like the concept of physical location, this concept might change the nature of the diagrams a little bit.

 In the diagrams explained before, only mono-directional relations were considered.
 An object that referred to another object, did not refer back to the first object.